pragmasoft-ua/kite-chat/k1te-server/README.md

 and then configure host name in `.env` as:

 `%standalone.host.name=openshift.k1te.com`

+You should turn on proxying in Cloudflare DNS record above, so that CloudFlare can terminate TLS with its own free certificate.

 Once OpenShift Route is created, you can get canonical hostname from the Route details in admin dashboard